cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 > **Hands on**:
 Modify the background color, by setting up the `skyColor` field of the `Background` node.
-Choose a blue color (e.g. red = 0.4, green = 0.7 and blue = 1.0) using the color picker at the bottom of the scene tree.
+Choose a blue color (e.g. red = 0.4, green = 0.7 and blue = 1.0) using the color picker at the bottom of the Scene Tree view.
 The background of the 3D view should be modified accordingly.

 Now, we would like to add some environment object (a floor and some walls).